MattIzSpooky/JNI/README.md

 ```

-Javac automatically generated functions based on the methods that we qualified as “native” earlier as well as the class it belongs to and the package name.
-Looking closer at the generated functions you can see a few things that might look weird on first view.
+Javac automatically generated functions based on the methods that we qualified as “native” earlier, incorporating the class it belongs to and the package name into the name of the function.
+Looking closer at the generated functions you can see a few things that might look weird at first glance.
 Our integers got turned into “jint”.
 Why do all our functions have “JNIEnv*” and “jobject” even if the original Java function did not have any arguments?
 More confusingly, what does “JNIEXPORT” and “JNICALL” even mean?

-Let's start with the ones that are the easiest to explain. “jint” and “jobject” The “jint” is a C/C++ representation of a Java integer type.
+Let's start with the ones that are the easiest to explain, “jint” and “jobject”.
+The “jint” is a C/C++ representation of a Java integer type.
 “jobject” does the same but for a Java object instead.
-The first “jobject” argument you will see in a function represents the object itself,
+The first “jobject” argument you will see in a function represents the object itself.
-like how'd you use “this” in Java to refer to a method or field within a class.
 Now for the ones that are a little bit more complicated to explain.
 JNIEnv* is a pointer to the Java Native Interface environment.
 From here you can interact with Java, it is possible to access methods of objects, initialize new objects, etc.
 “JNIEXPORT” and “JNICALL” combined make it possible to actually call the function from Java.
 JNIEXPORT ensures that the function will be placed on the functions table so that JNI can find it.
 JNICALL ensures that the exported function will be available to JNI so that it can be called from within our Java application.

 All of these types and compiler macros come from the “jni.h” header file which we can see at the top of our generated header file.

 Now all we have is a header file.
 Let’s create a .cpp file to implement the generated header.
 Create a **.cpp** file, preferably with the name same as our generated **.h** file in the **src/main/cpp** folder.
 In my case this is **com_matthijs_kropholler_jniarticle_MyNativeObject.cpp**.

 Next, we will implement the C++ methods.
 ```cpp